Services

 Andrew's journey from the heartland of the United States to the cobblestone streets of Estonia reflects his adventurous spirit and commitment to embracing global opportunities.
 This move has not only enriched his personal life but has also broadened his professional perspective, allowing him to specialize in a niche but critical area of tax law.

-As a member of the TFX team for over six years, Andrew uses his expertise, educational background, and personal experience to provide exceptional tax services to expatriates, ensuring that they remain compliant with US tax laws while making the most of their international living situation.
-His dedication to his clients and his craft make him a valuable asset to both the expatriate community and the field of taxation.
+As a member of the TFX team for over eight years, Andrew uses his expertise, educational background, and personal experience to provide exceptional tax services to expatriates, ensuring that they remain compliant with US tax laws while making the most of their international living situation.
+Andrew’s commitment to his clients and his work makes him a real asset to both the expat community and the world of tax.
+He’s also a member of the National Association of Tax Professionals (NATP).

 Articles